turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 - Test if the Steampipe MCP server is available by running the `steampipe_table_list` tool.
 - If the Steampipe MCP server is available, you MUST use it to:
-  - Verify the table exists.
+  - Verify the table exists in the schema.
-  - The table can be queried successfully.
+  - Verify the table can be queried successfully.
 - If the Steampipe MCP server is not available:
   - Use `steampipe query "SELECT column_name, data_type FROM information_schema.columns WHERE table_schema = '[plugin_name]' AND table_name = '[table_name]' ORDER BY ordinal_position"` to verify the table exists.
-  - Use `steampipe query "select * from [table_name] "` to test basic querying.
+  - Use `steampipe query "select * from [table_name]"` to verify basic querying works.
 ```

-## Create Resources
+## Create Test Resources

-If you don't have any resources to query, you can create test resources to verify the table's column data is correct.
+To test the table's functionality, you'll need resources to query.
+You can either use existing resources or create new test resources with appropriate properties.

 ```
 ---